-Office Hours: Spring 2017: Mondays and Wednesdays 2:00-3:00 pm; Mondays 5:00-6:00 pm.
+Office Hours: Spring 2019: Mondays and Wednesdays 2:00-3:00 pm; Thursdays, 5:00-6:00

 Department: Political Science

-Area Specialization: Comparative politics (European Union, France, European security policy), modern social theory, political economy
+Area Specialization Comparative politics (European Union, France, European security policy), modern social theory, political economy

 John Mason got his Bachelor's degree from New York University, an M.A. from Queens College, CUNY, and an M. Phil. and Ph.D. from the CUNY Graduate Center.
 He began at William Paterson in 1992.
 His areas of expertise are the politics of Europe and the former Soviet Union and American security policy.
 He is Professor of Politics and the Chair of the Political Science Department.
 He is also a Visiting Scholar at the NYU Center for European Studies where is a member of the European Security Workshop.
 Dr. Mason is a on the Board of Directors of the Socialist Scholars Conference in New York and of the Institute for Transitions to Democracy in New York and Zagreb, Croatia.